 - L&I will consider payment if prescribed for off label use for a drug supported by published scientific evidence of safety and effectiveness.
 There is some such evidence.
 Is there enough?

-Coverage decisions in the future will be dependent upon L&I’s and the courts interpretation of WAC 296-20-02704.
-This is the directors criteria used to make a medical coverage decisions.
-There is room here for good law to be made by administrative regulation, or through the court system.
+Coverage decisions in the future will depend upon L&I’s and the court’s interpretation of WAC 296-20-02704.
+This is the director’s criteria used to make medical coverage decisions.
+There is room here for good law to be made by administrative regulation or through the court system.

-New Jersey in January 2020 in the Vincent Hager v.
-M&K Construction case upheld a judges decision to OK medical marijuana reimbursed.
-They took note of the fact that in this case medical marijuana was more effective then either surgery or opioids.
-If they can do it so can Washington State.
+New Jersey, in January 2020, in the Vincent Hager v.
+M&K Construction case, upheld a judge’s decision to OK medical marijuana reimbursement.
+They took note of the fact that, in this case, medical marijuana was more effective than either surgery or opioids.
+If they can do it, so can Washington State.